meta-byte/discord_react_directory/README.md

 ## Overview

 My first ever React app.
-The app was built with "npm create-react-app" and then boilerplate files were removed or edited.
+The app was built with "npx create-react-app" and then boilerplate files were removed or edited.
 The objective was to be able to display a list of people and sort them by a criteria AND filter them by a criteria.
 To meet this objective I built a dummy roster of a Discord gaming server my friends and I use.
 Several separate components were built and rendered, state was used to manage displaying sorted items.
 The app was styled minimally with the Materialize CSS Framework.

 ## Gallery